thenexthub/Codira/docs/DriverInternals.md

 Introduction
 ============

-This document serves to describe the high-level design of the Swift 2.0 compiler driver (which includes what the driver is intended to do, and the approach it takes to do that), as well as the internals of the driver (which is meant to provide a brief overview of and rationale for how the high-level design is implemented).
+This document serves to describe the high-level design of the Codira 2.0 compiler driver (which includes what the driver is intended to do, and the approach it takes to do that), as well as the internals of the driver (which is meant to provide a brief overview of and rationale for how the high-level design is implemented).

-The Swift driver is not intended to be GCC/Clang compatible, as it does not need to serve as a drop-in replacement for either driver.
+The Codira driver is not intended to be GCC/Clang compatible, as it does not need to serve as a drop-in replacement for either driver.
 However, the design of the driver is inspired by Clang's design.

 Driver Stages
 =============

-The compiler driver for Swift roughly follows the same design as Clang's compiler driver:
+The compiler driver for Codira roughly follows the same design as Clang's compiler driver:

 1. Parse: Command-line arguments are parsed into `Arg`s.
 A ToolChain is